-When a client is accessing resources on behalf of itself, it SHOULD do so in a manner analogous to the Client Credentials flow defined in Section 4.4 of OAuth 2.0 [I-D.ietf-oauth-v2].
+When a client is accessing resources on behalf of itself, it SHOULD do so in a manner analogous to the Client Credentials flow defined in Section 4.4 of OAuth 2.0 [RFC6749].
 This is a special case that combines both the authentication and authorization grant usage patterns.
-In this case, the interactions with the authorization server SHOULD be treated as using an assertion for Client Authentication according to Section 4.2, with the addition of a grant_type parameter.
+In this case, the interactions with the authorization server SHOULD be treated as using an assertion for Client Authentication according to Section 4.2, with the addition of a grant type parameter.
 The following format and processing rules apply: